clipperhouse/gen/README.md

 It’s intended to fit well with idiomatic Go.
 Explicitness and compile-time safety are preferred.
 For this reason, we are not using interfaces or run-time reflection.
 (Though if a good case can be made, we’ll listen.)

 The goal is to keep the API small.
-We aim to implement the least number of orthogonal methods which allow the desired range of function.
+We aim to implement the **least number of orthogonal methods** which allow the desired range of function.

 We avoid methods that feel like wrappers or aliases to existing methods, even if they are convenient.
 A good proxy is to imagine a user asking the question ‘which method should I use?’.
 If that’s a reasonable question, the library should be doing less.

 We avoid methods that would require many boilerplate implementations by type.
 For example, we originally had things like GroupByString and SumInt.
-Clearly, this would lead to requests for SumFloat64 and GroupByByte or what have you.
-We solved this particular problem by using tagged methods.
+Clearly, this would lead to requests for SumFloat64 and GroupByRune or what have you.
+We solved this particular problem by using [custom methods](http://clipperhouse.github.io/gen/#Custom).

-The guidelines are not entirely deterministic!
+These guidelines are not entirely deterministic!
 There’s lots of room for judgment and taste, and we look forward to seeing how it evolves.